geofabrik/OpenRailRouting/README.md

 #
 # Properties of flagEncoderProperties:
 #   name: name of the flag encoder – used by the API
+#   railway: accepted values of the OSM tag railway=* separated by a semicolon – as a string
 #   electrified: list of compatible values of the OSM tag electrified=* separated by semicola – as a string
 #   voltages: list of compatible values of the OSM tag voltage=* separated by semicola – as a string
 #   frequencies: list of compatible values of the OSM tag frequency=* separated by semicola – as a string